mariaaranda/mariaaranda/README.md

-- 👋 Hi, I’m @mariaaranda
+- 👋 Hi, I’m @mariaaranda.
+Let´s talk!
-- 👀 I’m interested in music, food...
-- 🌱 I’m currently learning Hollywood of Charles Bukowsky
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me m.aranda.iglesias@gmail.com
+- me m.aranda.iglesias@gmail.com

 <!---
 mariaaranda/mariaaranda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.